jadeatucker/dotfiles/README.md

     ln -s ~/.bashrc ~/bin/dotfiles/bashrc

 You may need to load bashrc in your bash_profile.
-Add the following to your .bash_rc file:
+Add the following to ~/.bash_profile:

-    source ~/.bashrc
+    . ~/.bashrc

 ---
 Symlink other dotfiles as needed.